lnxjedi/gopherbot/doc/Configuration.md

 ### Connection Protocol

+Currently there are connector plugins for Slack and the terminal (for plugin development, see the `termcfg/` directory).

 ```yaml
 Protocol: slack
 ProtocolConfig:
   SlackToken: "xoxb-forgetitmackimnotputtingmytokenhere"
   MaxMessageSplit: 2
 ```
-Currently the only connector plugin is for Slack.
 Whenever a plugin sends a very long message (longer than the Slack maximum message length), the slack connector will automatically break the message up into shorter messages; MaxMessageSplit determines the maximum number to split a message into before truncating.